NickBullaro/Chatbox-Project/README.md

 # Improvements

 1. One improvement I would make would be to figure out how to allow for custom usernames when the user connects to the app.
 I believe I would go about it by creating another .jsx file for making a log in screen of sorts.
 Then I would take that input, redirect to the actual chatbox page, and match that input to each SID in a dictionary.
-Then, when a person sends a message, I would grab the corresponding username, and send it with the message.
+Then, when a person sends a message, I would grab the corresponding username, and send it to the DB with the message.

+2. Another improvement I would make would be having a box on the right side of the chatbox listing all the current users.
+I would have to create another div in the chatbox area, emit the array of SIDs to content, and map the contents out like with the messages.

+3. Another improvement I would make would be